devnich/python-programming/README.md

 2. After reading the data for the Americas, use `help(americas.head)` and `help(americas.tail)` to find out what `DataFrame.head` and `DataFrame.tail` do.
-    1. What method call will display the first three rows of this data?
+    1. How can you display the first three rows of this data?
-    2. What method call will display the last three columns of this data?
-(Hint: You may need to change your view of the data).
+    2. How can you display the last three columns of this data?
+(Hint:
+        You may need to change your view of the data).
-3. As well as the `read_csv` function for reading data from a file, Pandas provides a `to_csv` function to write dataframes to files.
+3. As well as the `read_csv` function for reading data from a file, Pandas provides a `to_csv` function to write DataFrames to files.
-    Applying what you\'ve learned about reading from files, write one of your dataframes to a file called `processed.csv`.
-You can use help to get information on how to use `to_csv`.
+    Applying what you\'ve learned about reading from files, write one of your DataFrames to a file called `processed.csv`.
+You can use `help` to get information on how to use `to_csv`.

 #### Solution 1 {#solution-1}